fleox/wordPress-starter-project/README.md

 - Installation and updating of WordPress, plugins, and dependencies via Composer.
 - MVC pattern with TWIG template engine.
 - CLI tool that allows you to interact with WordPress via the command line
+- Webpack encore to compile CSS and JS files

 ## Getting Started